Maayan182/Spotify-Analysis/Spotify_Data_Analysis.md

 ## my personal taste

-In the last part of the analysis, I wanted to compare my listening behavior to a variety of genres.
+In this part of the analysis, I wanted to compare my listening behavior to a variety of genres.
 Using Spotify's API, I will be using my account's top 50 played songs to represent my personal "music genre".
 I also gathered data from the tracks data frame I created to get the music genres.
 note that the way I matched a song to a genre in this data base is based on the artist genres list I got from the API because Spotifiy API wont show a song genre.
 *to see how I did it go to the `Creating_Database` file.